 Write as smooth and naturally as you can and use the same voice you’d use if you and I were in a bar having a chat.
 Write for a reader who won’t read the essay as carefully as you do.
 If it helps, lead with something counterintuitive or provocative.
 Use footnotes to contain digressions.
 Vary sentence length.
 Occasionally, the reader needs a breather.

-Use TK: As you’re writing, put “TK” anywhere you aren’t sure of a detail, or where you need to add more context later.
+Use TK: Of all the tactics inspired by Nat Eliason, this is my favorite.
+As you’re writing, put “TK” anywhere you aren’t sure of a detail, or where you need to add more context later.